zhululai/radon-ide/radon-ide-commands/README.md

 ## Features

-* Deploy CSAR command: right-click on a ,csar file to visualize the "Deploy CSAR" command a start the deployment process
+* Deploy CSAR command: right-click on a .csar file to visualize the "Deploy CSAR" command and start the deployment process